kaiwaehner/ksql-udf-deep-learning-mqtt-iot/README.md

 [Install Confluent Platform](https://www.confluent.io/download/) and [Mosquitto](https://mosquitto.org/download/) (or any other MQTT Client).
 Then follow these steps to [deploy the UDF, create MQTT events and process them via KSQL leveraging the analytic model](https://github.com/kaiwaehner/ksql-udf-deep-learning-mqtt-iot/blob/master/live-demo-ksql-udf-deep-learning-mqtt-iot.adoc).

 ## Other Projects related to Kafka and MQTT
+If you want to find more details about Kafka + MQTT integration, take a look at my slides from Kafka Summit 2018 in San Francisco: [IoT Integration with MQTT and Apache Kafka](https://www.slideshare.net/KaiWaehner/iot-integration-with-mqtt-and-apache-kafka).

-If you want to see the other part (integration with sink applications like Elasticsearch / Grafana), please take a look at the project "[KSQL for streaming IoT data](https://github.com/kaiwaehner/ksql-fork-with-deep-learning-function)", which shows how to realize the integration with ElasticSearch via Kafka Connect.
+To see the other part (integration with sink applications like Elasticsearch / Grafana), please take a look at the project "[KSQL for streaming IoT data](https://github.com/kaiwaehner/ksql-fork-with-deep-learning-function)", which shows how to realize the integration with ElasticSearch via Kafka Connect.

 The Github project [Apache Kafka + Kafka Connect + MQTT Connector + Sensor Data](https://github.com/kaiwaehner/kafka-connect-iot-mqtt-connector-example) also integrates with MQTT devices.
 Though, this project uses Confluent's MQTT Connector for Kafka Connect, i.e. a different approach where you use a MQTT Broker in between the devices and Kafka.